-Thousands of Scots are being treated for an obsession with child abuse images after a dramatic rise in the number of people seeking help.
+Thousands of Scots are being treated for an obsession with child abuse images.
+We know this after a dramatic rise in the number of people seeking help.

 A child protection charity which offers “anonymous, effective support” to those who look at illegal abuse images and videos has seen demand for its services more than double in a year.
 Stop it Now Scotland (SNS) was contacted by 6,010 individuals in 2019, up from 2,552.

 The charity said that some of the individuals making use of their services had already been arrested for downloading indecent images of children.
 It also confirmed that a growing number of those seeking help were under 20 years old.
 A handful were women.

 Understand more from the research in “Heat of the Moment: The Effect of Sexual Arousal on Decision Making.”

 “Despite the social importance of decisions taken in the “heat of the moment,” very little research has examined the effect of sexual arousal on judgment and decision making.
 Here we examine the effect of sexual arousal, induced by self‐stimulation, on judgments and hypothetical decisions made by male college students.
 Students were assigned to be in either a state of sexual arousal or a neutral state and were asked to: (1) indicate how appealing they find a wide range of sexual stimuli and activities, (2) report their willingness to engage in morally questionable behavior in order to obtain sexual gratification, and (3) describe their willingness to engage in unsafe sex when sexually aroused.

 The results show that sexual arousal had a strong impact on all three areas of judgment and decision making, demonstrating the importance of situational forces on preferences, as well as subjects’ inability to predict these influences on their own behavior.”